PDP-10/its/doc/NITS.md

    - TK10P, DPKPP, MTYP, terminal ports.
    - CH10P or T11CHP, the kind of Chaosnet interface.

-   KS10 options:
+   KS10 specific options:
    - RM03P, RM80P, RP06P, RP07P, the kind of disk drive.
    - DZ11P, terminal ports.
    - CH11P, Chaosnet interface.

-   Common options:
-   - NQS, the number of disk drives.
-   - IMPP, whether there's an IMP interface.
-   - NCPP, INETP, CHAOSP, network protocols.
+If you are creating a new machine name, you will have to add it to the terminal database too.

-   To change properties for terminals, edit the file SYSTEM; TTYTYP >.
+   To change properties for terminals, edit the file `SYSTEM; TTYTYP >`.
-   Look for the section headed `MCONDX XX,{`
+   Look for the section headed `MCONDX XX,{` or create it based on an existing one.

+### Step 2.
+Disk re-configuration (optional)
-2. If you changed the disk configuration, you should probably reassemble (N)SALV and DSKDMP too.
+If you changed the disk configuration, you should probably reassemble (N)SALV and DSKDMP too.

    SALV is used on the KA10 to check the disks, and is merged with ITS later.
 NSALV is the corresponding program for the KS10.
 DSKDMP is used for booting the machine, reading a program from disk, and starting it.